-Celebrate autumn with a visit to these beautiful places where the season’s beautiful browns and blazing reds, vibrant oranges and golden yellows create an incredible landscape of colour at these beautiful National Trust properties.
+Celebrate autumn in Britain with a visit to these beautiful places where the season’s beautiful browns and blazing reds, vibrant oranges and golden yellows create an incredible landscape of colour…

 1 Felbrigg Hall, Norfolk

 The Great Wood at Felbrigg, with its eye-catching autumn foliage, is quite the spectacle and possibly one of Norfolk’s best kept secrets.
 Walk down tree-lined avenues, where the magnificent trees tower above, creating tunnels of colour.
 Even the narrow winding lane aptly named ‘Lion’s Mouth’ surely hints at the colourful treat that awaits you.

 The dazzling displays of the colours of autumn in Britain are abundant throughout the gardens and estate at Blickling.
 Enjoy a walk around the lake for perfect reflections of the colours in the water and watch out for barn owls, seen regularly hunting for food across the park.

 Stourhead is one of the world’s finest landscape gardens and in autumn you can see vistas highlighted with burnished leaves and rusty colour palettes.
 With a lake at its centre, the garden is planned with temples and follies and a planting scheme which allows the colours to wash through the landscape of a six- to eight-week period.

 The colours of autumn in Britain abound at Ham House with reds, golds and browns aplenty.
 Come and see the colours turning along our avenues and inside the gardens.
 Discover more about the garden on a garden history or kitchen garden tour, or learn more about the surrounding landscape on a historic scenic walk.